brendanrbrown/brendanrbrown.github.io/index.md

 See the [syllabus](syllabus_stor320_1.pdf) for details.
 The course is divided into three parts,

 1. Core data science coding skills
-  i. data manipulation and cleaning ii. exploration through visuals and summaries iii. fundamentals of programming iv. strings and regular expressions
+ - data manipulation and cleaning
+ - exploration through visuals and summaries
+ - fundamentals of programming
+ - strings and regular expressions
 2. Modeling
-  i. cross validation
+  - cross validation
-  ii. linear
+  - linear
-  iii. classification
+  - classification
-  iv. clustering
+  - clustering
 3. Advanced topics (as time allows)
-  i. mapping
+  - mapping
-  ii.
-Shiny
+  - Shiny
-  iii. industry and ethics
+  - industry and ethics